pipelinelabo/datalaiq-wiki/gui/labels/labels.md

 ## Special Labels

-Gravwell defines a handful of special labels and label prefixes for particular operations.
+DatalaiQ defines a handful of special labels and label prefixes for particular operations.

 ### Hidden